grdw/lorikeet/_posts/2017-02-08-journey-to-turkey-i.md

   cover: '/img/2017/02/12.jpg'
   content: >
     "The A-side is a fair and quick polka track which doesn't sparkle too much of the senses.
-Luckily that B-side hops from one spacy organ to the other it"
+Luckily that B-side hops from one spacy organ to the other."

 - title: "Kenan - Halimize Baksana - Bom Çiki Bom"
   label: "Hop"